mmore500/signalgp-lite/joss/paper.md

 We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.

-All benchmarks in this section were realized using Google Benchmark version 1.5.2-1.
+All benchmarks in this section were performed using Google Benchmark version 1.5.2-1.

 ### control